Curbing the Ramifications of Authorship Abuse in Science: Fibonacci-adjusted Performance Indicators

+where $\varphi^{-1} \approx 0.61$.
+That is, the reciprocals of Fibonacci space asymptotically decays by a constant factor of approximately $0.61$.
+Hence, we adopt $0.61$ as the geometric threshold of the Fibonacci-adjusted labor index, $L^{\prime}$.
+Note that $\varphi^{-1}$ is the reciprocal of the famous golden ratio.

-where the summation term is convergent, as it is bounded above by the famous Basel problem.
-However, we were unable to find a closed-form solution for the summation term.
-Computationally, the first 10,946 terms approximately sum up to $\approx 1.42 \leq \pi^{2}/6 \approx 1.64$.
-Therefore, the expected value in Equation~\ref{eq_ExpectedX1} is approximately $0.60$, implying that scientists should take on a leading role in $42\%$ of their publications, on average.
-On the other hand, if we virtually separate the two leading roles, first and second ranks, then the expected value is approximately $0.72$, implying that scientists should take on a leading role in $59\%$ of their publications, on average. \emph{We propose the midpoint between the two expected values, $0.66$, as a practical benchmark value, in general.} This benchmark is quite generous, allowing a scientist who takes on a leading role in every three publications to also serve as the third coauthor for up to $6.37$ publications or twenty-first coauthor for up to $1.54$ publications without falling below the $0.66$ threshold.
-In fact, every three leading-author publications endorse $1.54$ supporting-role publications as the infinty-th coauthor while still maintaining the $0.66$ benchmark. \emph{However, $0.72$ is a more viable benchmark value for institutions that invest in and expect higher research productivity.} A benchmark value of $0.72$, allows a scientist who takes on a leading role in every three publications to also serve as the third coauthor for up to $3.81$ publications or twenty-first coauthor for up to $1.16$ publications without falling below the $0.72$ threshold.
-In fact, every three leading-author publications endorse $1.16$ supporting-role publications as the infinty-th coauthor while still maintaining the $0.72$ benchmark.
-We present the detailed breakdown of the number of publications required to maintain $T^\prime$-index in different authorship positions for every three leading-role papers in Appendix~\ref{t_index_benchmark_table_appendix}.
+We refer to $0.72$ as the \emph{upper benchmark} and $0.61$ as the \emph{lower benchmark} of the $L^{\prime}$-index.
+This lower benchmark is quite generous, allowing a researcher who publishes in a leading (first or second) position in every three publications to also serve as the third coauthor for up to $10.63$ publications or the infinity-th coauthor for up to $1.91$ publications without falling below the $0.61$ threshold.
+However, $0.72$ is a more viable benchmark value for institutions that invest in and expect higher research productivity.
+A benchmark value of $0.72$ allows a researcher who takes a leading role in every three publications to also serve as the third coauthor for up to $3.81$ publications or the infinity-th coauthor for up to $1.16$ publications without falling below $0.72$.
+We present the detailed breakdown at each byline position in Appendix~\ref{t_index_benchmark_table_appendix}.